 LEGO Indiana Jones has vehicle races within level hubs that are particularly frustrating due to twitchy controls and cumbersome terrain (especially if the screen is split in half by two-player mode).

-In both LEGO Batman games, there are several chase levels.
+In the first two LEGO Batman games, there are several chase levels.
 Be assured that, if there is flying involved - whether you're piloting an aircraft or playing as Superman - you will be intensely frustrated.

 Lego Batman: Arctic World's minikit canisters on the ice slide, where you have to pass through five or so gates.
 You only get one try, and if you mess up, you have to restart the lengthy level again.

 A few of the levels in LEGO The Lord of the Rings, particularly "The Black Rider" and "Mount Doom," feature high-speed running sequences.
 There's usually a treasure minikit hidden in one spot during these, and you only have one chance to get it each time you attempt the level.
 The altered checkpoint system does alleviate this a bit by allowing you to quit the level without saving and start over at at the beginning of the chase, but it's still not easy.